 Students who plan to major in economics and also study off campus should seriously consider enrolling in ECON 101 and 102 as first-year students and ECON 201 and 202 (intermediate economic theory) as second-year students to provide a sound base for off-campus study.
 More details and requirements for the major are outlined in the academic course catalog.

-The Senior Exercise involves a systematic effort to understand social behavior using economic principles.
+The Senior Capstone involves a systematic effort to understand social behavior using economic principles.
 Details are outlined in the course catalog.
 More information is also available from the department.

 The economics department offers an optional honors program.
 More information is available in the course catalog.